MuckyTaters/MuckyVision3/README.md

     ImageDataASCII: An extended ASCII set of 256 8x8 pixel images.

+    ImageText: A 'text box' that visualizes C++ strings.

+    Console: A 'window' of smooth scrolling text, printed one character at a time.

 3. Future Plans

-Next on the TODO list is providing ImageMan with an interface for storing custom image data.
-After that, creating text and number objects that manage multiple ASCII images in a sensible way.
+Next on the TODO list is apply custom ASCII sets for Console and ImageText.
+After that, sprites and collision detection.

-Provision of C64 SID chip style audio (using dynamically generated waveforms) is also a high priority.
+Provision audio is also a high priority, but I will probably look at this once the major graphic elements are complete.

 4. Building the Supplied Demos